LaravelDaily/Booking-Com-Simulation-Laravel/course/11-bug-take-eager-limit.md

 }
 ```

-Only "Large apartment" is returned, although there are more apartments in that property.
+Only the "Large apartment" is returned, although there are more apartments in that property.
 Correct, right?

-Moreover, I have an automated test method that proofs it:
+Moreover, I have an automated test method that proves it:

 **tests/Feature/PropertySearchTest.php**:
 ```php